-The Manager has agreed that the Bonds shall not be offered or sold on behalf of the Issuer in any jurisdiction other than Georgia.
+The Manager has agreed that the Bonds shall not be offered or sold in any jurisdiction other than Georgia.
+The Manager further agreed that in Georgia the Bonds will be offered and sold only to Qualified Investors.

 GENERAL INFORMATION

 Authorisation